 3. Are canned beans safe for dogs?

 Canned beans are technically safe for dogs.
 However, high levels of salt can be very dangerous for dogs.
 It’s not recommended that you feed your dog canned beans.
 If you do feed your dog beans from a can, be sure to rinse the beans thoroughly before they are given to your dog.
 Canned beans contain high amounts of salt that can cause vomiting, confusion, diarrhea, and coma for dogs!
-Please see a vet immediately if your dog is having symptoms of poisoning after eating canned beans.
+Please see a vet immediately if you notice signs of poisoning in your dog after eating canned beans.

 4. Are beans good for dogs?